Villa del Poggio Imperiale: Habsburg-Lorraine era

-The Villa was again redesigned and renovated in 1776 by Gaspare Maria Paoletti for Leopold II.
-The work was prolonged over 15 years and included much stucco and plaster work to the interior.
-Extra wings were created and various secondary facades were redesigned in the neoclassical style; only the principal facade remained unaltered.
+The villa was again redesigned and renovated in 1776 by Gaspare Maria Paoletti for Leopold I. The work was prolonged over 15 years and included much stucco and plaster work to the interior.
+Extra wings were created and various secondary façades were redesigned in the neoclassical style; only the principal façade remained unaltered.

-The Villa was always a secondary home for Tuscany's ruling families, favoured during spring and autumn.
+The villa was always a secondary home for Tuscany's ruling families, favoured during spring and autumn.
 Conveniently close to the court, which resided at the Palazzo Pitti, and surrounded by an estate of 17 farms, it was a rural retreat from the city.
-However, it was always only one of several villas and palaces available to the Grand Ducal family, and its popularity and use waxed and waned.
-At the end of the 18th century, Grand Duke Ferdinand III leased the villa to King Charles Emanuel IV of Sardinia.
+However, it was always only one of several villas and palaces available to the grand ducal family, and its popularity and use waxed and waned.
+At the end of the 18th century, Grand Duke Ferdinand III leased the villa to King Charles Emmanuel IV of Sardinia.
 Charles Emanuel lived here for just a month from 17 January 1799.
-It was at the Villa that on meeting Count Vittorio Alfieri (companion of Louise Stuart, wife of the "Young Pretender" Charles Edward Stuart, claimant to the British throne), Charles Emanuel uttered the much-quoted phrase "Voici votre tyran!"
+It was at the villa that on meeting Count Vittorio Alfieri (companion of Louise Stuart, wife of the "Young Pretender" Charles Edward Stuart, claimant to the British throne), Charles Emanuel uttered the much-quoted phrase "Voici votre tyran!"
 (Behold your tyrant).

-The present monumental principal facade was created in 1807 for the newly elevated Grand Duchess of Tuscany, Elisa Bonaparte.
-The architect chosen was Giuseppe Cacialli, who designed the great facade using drawings by Paoletti's admirer and imitator Pasquale Poccianti, an architect better known for his later work the Cisternoni of Livorno.
+The present monumental principal façade was created in 1807 for the newly elevated Grand Duchess of Tuscany, Elisa Bonaparte.
+The architect chosen was Giuseppe Cacialli, who designed the great façade using drawings by Paoletti's admirer and imitator Pasquale Poccianti, an architect better known for his later work the Cisternoni of Livorno.